-The Antigonish Highland Society first officially sponsored the Antigonish Highland Games on October 16th, 1863; there is however, evidence of highland games being hosted in Antigonish on an informal basis before 1863.
+The Antigonish Highland Society sponsored the inaugural Antigonish Highland Games October 16th, 1863.
+There is evidence a highland games was hosted informally, in Antigonish, before 1863.
 Events included foot races, piping, the Highland Fling competition, as well as traditional Scottish heavy events.
 In 1868, the competitions were expanded to include hurdle races, archery, and the reel and sword dances.
 At the time, these were exclusively male pursuits.

-In the late 1860’s, when the 78th Highlanders were garrisoning at the Citadel in Halifax, they travelled to Antigonish to take part in the highland games and, as such, were the first pipe band to ever participate.
-They had taken the train as far as New Glasgow, and then marched through the woods with wagons to Antigonish.
+In the late 1860’s, when the 78th Highlanders were garrisoning the Citadel in Halifax, they traveled to Antigonish to take part in the highland games.
+Their participation marked the first occasion a pipe band played the Games.
+The 78th Highlanders rode the train as far as New Glasgow.
+They marched the final 65 kilometers to Antigonish through the woods with their gear and instruments pulled in wagons.

-The Antigonish Highland Games traditionally occurred in August after the hay was cut and initially had an aspect of an agricultural fair as well.
-Remarkably this paralleled with the development of the first highland games in Scotland which eventually split to form the Inverness Northern Region and the Royal Highlands and Islands Agricultural Fair.
-In Antigonish, this event formed not just the Antigonish Highland Games but the Eastern Nova Scotia Exhibition as well.
+The Antigonish Highland Games traditionally occurred in August after the hay was cut.
+The Games reflected dance and music and heavy events.
+As the Games developed an agricultural fair evolved parallel to the Games.
+Remarkably, in Scotland, a highland games was established which eventually split to form the Inverness Northern Region and the Royal Highlands and Islands Agricultural Fair.
+In Antigonish, our games continued as the Antigonish Highland Games and saw the development of the Eastern Nova Scotia Exhibition.

-The Antigonish Highland Games were held at various locations those early years, including Apple Tree Island, and on one occasion at least, on the grounds of Dr. Alexander MacIntosh, one of the regions first practicing physicians.
-This latter site is now part of the Antigonish Highland Games’ present venue at Columbus Field.
-The Antigonish Highland Games moved to Cathedral Hill in the early 1870’s and were staged in conjunction with a bazaar to raise funds for St. Ninian’s Cathedral, which was then under construction.
-The reputation of the Antigonish Highland Games had grown by that time so that upwards of three thousand spectators would come together to enjoy spirited competition featuring athletes, pipers, and dancers.
+The Antigonish Highland Games was held at various locations in the early years, including Apple Tree Island, and on one occasion on the grounds of Dr. Alexander MacIntosh, one of the regions first practicing physicians.
+This latter site is now part of the Antigonish Highland Games’ present venue, Columbus Field.
+The Antigonish Highland Games moved to Cathedral Hill in the early 1870’s.
+They were staged in conjunction with a bazaar held to raise funds for St. Ninian’s Cathedral, which was then under construction.
+The reputation of the Antigonish Highland Games continued to grow often attracting more than three thousand spectators to the premier sports and cultural event held in north eastern Nova Scotia.
+Spectators and athletes would come together to enjoy the spirited competition.